walidyakoubi/IoT-Blockchain-Data-Integrity/README.md

 ---

-## 4. Strong Points (the headline arguments for the jury)

-These are the points that will distinguish this PFE in the eyes of the jury.
-Each one is **defensible by a specific artifact in the codebase**.
+Each point is **defensible by a specific artifact in the codebase**.

-### Strong Point 1 — Defense-in-depth across the OSI stack
+### Point 1 — Defense-in-depth across the OSI stack

 The project does not rely on a single security mechanism. **Type separation alone is enforced at five independent layers** (after §29/§30):